iam-frankqiu/react-use-watch/README.md

   document.title = `You clicked ${count} times`;
 }, [count]); // Only re-run the effect if count changes
 ```
 Just like above.
-The react hooks of [useEffect](https://reactjs.org/docs/hooks-effect.html) will run the effect at least once neither if the count changes or not.
+The react hooks of [useEffect](https://reactjs.org/docs/hooks-effect.html) will run the effect at least once despite if the count changes or not.
 It will trigger another time if the count has changed.
 That's not what we want.
 What I really want is that only run the effect if the count changes.
 That's the philosophy of `react-use-watch`.

 ## Installation